 Featured Non-Profits at the Women’s Fair!

 Each year, the Women’s Fair features local non-profit organizations that provide much-needed services to women, children and families in our community.
 Through the event, we feature each non-profit with an exhibitor space and the opportunity to speak on stage about their organization.
 In addition to raising awareness, we also raise funds for these organizations through the prize packages that are raffled off at the Women’s Fair.
 100% of the money raised is donated equally to each organization.
 We look for non-profits that help women and families succeed in their every day lives.
-In the past, we have featured organizations like the YWCA of Missoula, the Jadyn Fred Foundation, Partnership for Children, Mountain Home, the Girls Way, Tamarack Grief Resource Center, the Playground Project, Missoula Aging Services, Zootown Arts Community Center, CASA of Missoula, the Flagship Program and Hellgate Rollergirls.
+In the past, we have featured organizations like the YWCA of Missoula, the Jadyn Fred Foundation, Partnership for Children, Mountain Home, the Girls Way, Tamarack Grief Resource Center, the Playground Project, Missoula Aging Services, Zootown Arts Community Center, CASA of Missoula, the Flagship Program, Living Arts of Montana, Silver Lining Foundation and Hellgate Rollergirls.

 In order to support their efforts, the Women’s Fair helps to increase awareness of these non-profits so you will learn more and get involved.
 The work that these special organizations do would not be possible without the generous support of supporters and donors right here in our local community.

 Here’s a bit about our 2019 Featured Non-profit Organizations!